Mister Rogers' Neighborhood: Format

-The series featured "Picture Picture", a rear-projection motion picture and slide projector, whose screen is encased with a picture frame.
+The series featured "Picture Picture", a rear-projection motion picture and slide projector, whose screen was encased with a picture frame.
 In early episodes, Picture Picture would show various films or slides at Mister Rogers' command; after the material was presented, Mister Rogers would thank Picture Picture, to which it would return a "You're Welcome" on its screen.
 After 1970, Picture Picture no longer operated magically, becoming merely a projector; Mister Rogers would insert a film, slides or videotape through a slot on the side, then show the material using a wired remote control (slides were viewed on Picture Picture; films and video were faded in to the clip).
 When Picture Picture was not used, a different painting would be displayed on its screen.
 Often it would display the words "Hello" or "Hi" at the opening.

 The series was also notable for its use of jazz-inspired music, mostly arranged and performed by Johnny Costa, until Costa's death in 1996, when he was succeeded by Michael Moricz for the remainder of the series.
 The music was unique in its simplicity and flow that blended with the series' sketches and features.
 The music was usually played live during taping.
 Lyrics and melodies were written and sung by Rogers, who created more than 200 original songs.